eswann/Burrows/src/Burrows/Transports/README.md

    through *publisher confirms*
  * The transport uses *basic_get* which is a polling implementation.
 Potentially it could be faster and nicer to use *basic_consume*.
 Have a look at `InboundRabbitMqTransport` for more details on this.
- * RabbitMQ supports AX-transactions, something that LTC and DTC supposedly is compliant with also - but both `TransactionalBehaviour` implementations are empty.
-Specifically, adding support for two-phase-commit over the network.

  * RabbitMQ supports AMQP-transactions, i.e. message batching on both consume and publish/send.
 Could this be exposed as receive context information?
  * It's currently hairy to get SSL/TLS started with RabbitMQ on Windows machines - can we provide guidance or